As the highest ranking executive in a company a CEO is responsible for its strategy and success (and more). But what makes a great CEO?

 2. Engaging for Impact: Excelling at Bringing Others Along

-While the CEO is ultimately responsible for decision making and the results of that decision, it is important that they get people on board with their decisions.
+While the CEO is ultimately responsible for decision making and the results of that decision, it is important that they allow others to engage with and contribute to their decisions.

-This requires top-notch communication skills and influencing strategies, as well as the ability to listen to and identify detractors and their concerns.
+This requires top-notch communication skills and influencing strategies, as well as the ability to listen.

 After all, emotional contagion is a very real thing, and even the mood of a CEO can impact how employees feel and act.